Over

 have to adjust my technique for balance rather than play the music.

-brace design and voicing, and pull of string on the bridge.
-Too
+brace design and voicing, pull of string on the bridge.
+Too low

 by the angle of neck set to body and the action height.
 Now, here